vtamborinofrisari/Bmesg/README.md

 The program was tested on Ubuntu 22.04 and 24.04 LTS versions.
 Being a bash script it should work also on other Linux distros provided `obexftp` and `bluez` are installed.
 ## How to use Bmesg
+Download `bmesg.sh` and `writer.sh` scripts on your pc, make them executable.
+Open `bmesg.sh` with a text editor and change the value of variable `path_to_writer` so that it has the path of the file `writer.sh` you have just downloaded on your pc.

-Download `bmesg.sh` and `writer.sh` scripts on your pc, make them executable and launch them on the two PCs you want to communicate via Bluetooth.
+and launch them on the two PCs you want to communicate via Bluetooth.
 Then follow instructions.

 Basically, you have to connect the two devices via Bluetooth and select them in Bmesg.
 Then choose a *Chat ID that is the same for both devices*.